jheidel/android-ski-app/README.md

 You can try reducing the wakelock to a partial wakelock and seeing whether or not the app is still functional.

+### Future Improvements ###

+Most of the settings are hardcoded.
+This includes
+ - Threshold value for the magnetometer
+ - Timing for skipping a song
+ - Interval of time announcements

+In the future, I may choose to make these settings configurable.

 ### Using this app ###

 I highly recommend setting up an android project and modifying this code for your own use.